fangwei123456/spikingjelly/README.md

 cd spikingjelly
 python setup.py install
 ```
+If you use an old version of SpikingJelly, you may meet some fatal bugs.
+Refer to [Bugs History with Releases](./bugs.md) for more details.

 ## Build SNN In An Unprecedented Simple Way

 SpikingJelly is user-friendly.
 Building SNN with SpikingJelly is as simple as building ANN in PyTorch: